Akis32/GEE_Wildfire_Impact_app/README.md

 ## Model Workflow

-To use the visualization model:
+The workflow to run the visualization model:

-1. Select your country of interest.
-2. Define the post-fire image collection period.
-3. Define the pre-fire image collection period.
-4. Click the "Run model" button.
-5. Explore layers: Classified DNBR Index, Post-fire SWIR-NIR-Red Band, Pre-fire SWIR-NIR-Red Band.
+- **Step 1:** Define the country you are interested to calculate the wildfire impact from the dropdown list
+- **Step 2:** Define the post-fire image collecton period.
+This the time period that the model will use to extract and compose post-fire images for further calculations and visualization.
+The start and end dates must be inputed in the form of yyyy-mm-dd (eg. 2023-09-01), it is good practice to define a period greater than 10 days to esure image availability
+- **Step 3:**  Define the pre-fire image collecton period.
+This the time period that the model will use to extract and compose pre-fire images for further calculations and visualization.
+The start and end dates must be inputed in the form of yyyy-mm-dd (eg. 2023-09-01).
+Try to define a period before the wildfire greater than 30 days to esure image availability.
+An option is to use 1 or 2 months period after the end of the fire season of the previous year to ensure minimal cloud cover.
+- **Step 4:** Press "Run model" button (UI No 4)
+- **Step 5:** Browse through the layers from the Legend option (UI No 5).
+   The model produces 3 layers on the map:
+  - Classified DNBR Index tht classifies wildfire impact severity 4 categories unburned, low, moderate, and high.
+  - Post-fire SWIR-NIR-Red Band combination that enables rapid visualization of burn scars and identification of cloud coverage.
+  - Pre-fire SWIR-NIR-Red Band combination that enables burn scar comparisons and identification of cloud coverage.

 ![Visualization model](https://github.com/Akis32/GEE_Wildfire_Impact_app/assets/142306838/59780972-3394-438b-aad9-9e93e739e51d)